All our templates are legally vetted, and can be signed electronically.

 Like every other freelancer, you need to work with an artist contract template to safeguard your income.
 In most cases, freelancers disagree with clients over payment, and such issues may lead to termination and losses.
 Being a reputable freelance artist, you wouldn’t want such things to happen.
 Therefore, you should consider having an artist agreement template.
 Here, you define your scope of services and payment terms so that the client knows what they expect.

 If you’re creating an artist contract for the first time, you’ll find it challenging.
 However, you don’t need to worry as you can always get a free artist contract template to help you design one.
-Usually, an artist contract template is already formatted, and, therefore, you won’t struggle trying to place information in the right place.
+Usually, an artist contract template is already formatted, and, therefore, you won’t struggle trying to place information in the right place, similar to how you might face difficulties when you calculate your freelance artist tax deductions.

 Nevertheless, not every artist agreement template will contain all the necessary sections to make a complete contract.
-It’s up to you to choose the best free artist contract template from the ones available.
+It’s up to you to choose the best free artist contract template from the ones available, and capture everything you mentioned in your artist proposal template within it.
 Of course, it’s quite daunting to get one, but knowing the nitty-gritty of a good artist contract template should make the task easier.
 Even better, you can check the artist agreement template PDFs that are commonly used by freelance artists.

 Perhaps you are already staring at a golden opportunity, and all you need is a free artist contract template that will present you well before a client.
 But how then do you create an agreement if you are yet to formulate one?